Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

-The lower panels of Fig.~\ref{fig:sigEff_vs_tracRejection} explore performance of track (left), cone (middle), and \IMI (right) isolation methods applied to three exclusive decay channels with varying kinematics and numbers of non-isolated signal particles (see Table~\ref{tab:samples_summary}): \begin{itemize} \item $\Bz \to D^{*-}\mu^{+}\nu_{\mu}$, featuring one non-isolated signal particle with soft kinematics; \item $\Lambda_b\!\to\!\Lc^*\mu^{-}\bar{\nu}_{\mu}$, featuring two relatively hard non-isolated signal particles; \item $\Bs\!\to\!D_s^{(*)-}\,\ell^{+}\nu_{\ell}$, with two to five non-isolated particles, including children of a long-lived $D_s^-$. \end{itemize} Across all three benchmark channels, \IMI maintains a robust and consistent performance, demonstrating that it is agnostic to the number of non-isolated signal particles.
-In contrast, the \emph{track isolation} method shows similarly modest performance for each decay, underscoring that its discriminating power is governed almost entirely by the $\chi^{2}_{\mathrm{IP\,wrt\,PV}}$ threshold.
-Minor variations in signal efficiency stem from correlations between particle kinematics and impact parameter significance. \emph{Cone isolation}, however, exhibits strong sensitivity to the decay topology.
-In the $\Bz \to D^{*-}\mu^{+}\nu_{\mu}$ decay, where the base and signal particles are well collimated, its performance is relatively good.
-But in decays with more or softer non-isolated particles, such as $D_s^{(*)}$ or $\Lambda_c^{(*)}$ modes, the performance declines sharply.
-This is because a larger cone size is needed to include all signal particles, inadvertently admitting more background.
+The four lower panels (clockwise from top-left) of Fig.~\ref{fig:sigEff_vs_tracRejection} explore the performance of the track, cone, vertex and \IMI isolation methods when applied to three exclusive decay channels with varying kinematics and numbers of non-isolated signal particles (see Table~\ref{tab:samples_summary}): \begin{itemize} \item $\Bz \to D^{*-}\mu^{+}\nu_{\mu}$, featuring one non-isolated signal particle with soft kinematics; \item $\Lambda_b\!\to\!\Lc^*\mu^{-}\bar{\nu}_{\mu}$, featuring two relatively hard non-isolated signal particles; \item $\Bs\!\to\!D_s^{(*)-}\,\ell^{+}\nu_{\ell}$, with two to five non-isolated particles, including children of a long-lived $D_s^-$. \end{itemize} Across all three benchmark channels, \IMI maintains a robust and consistent performance, demonstrating that it is largely agnostic to the number of non-isolated signal particles and their kinematics in these modes.
+In contrast, the \emph{track isolation} method shows similarly modest performance for each decay, underscoring that its discriminating power is governed almost entirely by the $\chi^{2}_{\mathrm{IP\,wrt\,PV}}$ threshold and saturates once most background tracks are assigned to their correct PV; minor differences in signal efficiency arise from correlations between particle kinematics and impact-parameter significance. \emph{Cone isolation} exhibits the strongest dependence on the decay topology: for $\Bz \to D^{*-}\mu^{+}\nu_{\mu}$, where the relevant signal activity is relatively collimated, the method performs comparatively well, whereas for topologies with multiple and/or softer non-isolated particles (notably the $D_s^{(*)}$ mode) the performance degrades markedly.
+This reflects the need for a larger cone to retain all signal-side particles, which unavoidably admits more background.
+The \emph{vertex isolation} method, based on requiring compatibility with the reconstructed secondary vertex, provides substantially stronger rejection than PV-based track isolation and shows only mild channel dependence for the $\Bz$ and $\Lambda_b$ benchmarks.
+A more pronounced degradation is observed for $\Bs\!\to\!D_s^{(*)-}\ell^{+}\nu_{\ell}$, consistent with the presence of additional displaced decay structure from the long-lived $D_s^-$: maintaining high candidate efficiency in this case requires a looser SV-compatibility requirement, which reduces background rejection.

 The \IMI\ working point is intentionally set to a conservative response threshold of $0.05$.
 At this setting, the number of selected signal particles per event is reduced from the $\mathcal{O}(200)$ charged particles typically reconstructed to about $\mathcal{O}(10)$, while retaining a signal efficiency of roughly $99\,\%$.
 Although exclusive trainings generally outperform the inclusive ones, as they are optimised for a specific signal topology and kinematics, the low threshold ensures that a broad set of signal-like particles is retained.
 This allows analysts to perform more specialised trainings at the analysis stage while still benefiting from strong background rejection.